Generate Blog Content

 Tools — Surfer, Clearscope, or LLM with SEO prompts.
 Yoast or Rank Math if you use WordPress.

 Approach — Optimize title and meta description.
-Ensure target keyword in H1, early in the post, and in subheadings.
-Check readability (sentence length, paragraph length).
+Ensure target keyword appears in H1, early in the post, and in subheadings.
+Check readability (sentence and paragraph length).
 AI can suggest; you approve.

 Images

 Approach — Generate or create a hero image.
 Add diagrams or illustrations where they help.
-Ensure you have rights (check tool terms).
+Confirm you have rights for commercial use (check tool terms).
 Optimize file size for load speed.

 AI-generated content needs human editing.
 It can be generic, repetitive, or wrong.
 Use AI for speed and structure; use humans for accuracy and differentiation.
 For high-stakes content (legal, medical, financial), human authorship and review are non-negotiable.

-The >Model Directory includes writing, SEO, and image tools. >Smart Match for "blog content" returns content-focused stacks. >Stack for Content Creators maps the full pipeline.
+The Model Directory includes writing, SEO, and image tools.
+Smart Match for "blog content" returns content-focused stacks.